Updated April 15

 It’s Groundbreaking Time!

 As someone who recently built a house (the builders built it, of course.
-I just made decisions, paid for everything, chewed off all my fingernails, and wrote a blog about the entire process…), I can tell you that groundbreaking is a very exciting time.
+I just made decisions, paid for everything, and chewed off all my fingernails), I can tell you that groundbreaking is a very exciting time.

 The Irish Arts Center is now entering the “groundbreaking season,” as they prepare to break ground on their new home in New York City, and they are just as excited as they should be!